Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

 10. MyBB (less popular but worth a look)

-MyBB is a unique open-source forum software that offers a wide range of styles and includes essential features you’ll need.
+MyBB is unique open-source forum software that offers a wide range of styles and includes essential features you’ll need.

 Starting from plugin support and moderation tools, you get everything necessary needed to manage a big community.
 It also supports private messaging to individual users similar to Discourse and similar forum software.

-It may not be a popular option but it checks out for most of the use-cases and it completely free.
+It may not be a popular option but it checks out for most of the use-cases and it is completely free.
 You might want to support and explore the project on GitHub as well.

 It supports some third-party integrations and you can extend the functionality using extensions as well.
 Personally, it looks beautiful to me.
 I haven’t got a chance to try it you can take a look at its documentation and it is safe to assume that it features all the necessary features for a forum.